coreboot/coreboot/Documentation/Lesson2.md

 	git commit -s

-**Note:** The -s adds a signed-off-by line by the commiter.
+**Note:** The -s adds a signed-off-by line by the committer.
 Your commit should be signed off with your name and email (i.e. **Your Name** **<Your Email>**, based on what you set with git config earlier).